 WordPress sites on shared hosting will be slower and less reliable than Webflow because of all the other processes running on a server at once (WordPress can only handle so many requests for information before it slows down).
 With Webflow, your hosting automatically scales with your site, allowing for peaks and troughs in bandwidth and website traffic.

 If you’ve ever tried to set up your own server to host a WordPress website, you’ll know that it takes time and effort to configure everything...

 It's not a straightforward process and there are, once again, additional subscriptions and 'plugins' you need to associate with your server to improve website performance; think CPanel, Litespeed and JetApp to name just a few, which quickly makes hosting maintenance more costly due to third-party subscription fees.
 You'll also need to establish backup schedules and backup storage locations, whereas, with Webflow, that’s all done for you behind the scenes in one clean and intuitive interface, so you can take a sigh of relief!

 Website hosting might seem like something only web developers care about given the technicalities of DNS settings and the like, but it's super-important for editors of the site, too.
 Hosting your website on Webflow's Amazon servers ensures the CMS operates to its maximum potential, meaning your marketing team has fast access to make content additions and updates around the clock.

-Webmasters have access to a whole host of features such as animations, page transitions and hover statuses without the need to learn how to code from scratch; Webflow's seamless process is a huge plus for designers as they can focus on the design rather than getting bogged down with code.
+Inside the designer, webmasters have access to a whole host of features such as animations, page transitions and hover states without the need to code each from scratch; this seamless process makes development more efficient and allows for pixel-perfect replicas of website designs.

 The streamlined functionality of the developer mode is also beneficial long-term as your developer can quickly make edits and updates to your site; think new landing pages for paid and organic marketing campaigns or new pages to reflect additional services or products as your company expands.